Skip to Main Content

 Understanding Fixer Pricing in Peru

-• The cost of not having a fixer — a rejected Ministry of Culture permit, altitude sickness that sidelines half the crew, a vehicle breakdown on an unpaved highland road — almost always exceeds the fixer's fee
+• The cost of not having a fixer — a rejected Ministry of Culture permit, altitude sickness that sidelines half the crew, a car breakdown on an unpaved highland road — almost always exceeds the fixer's fee

 Day Rate vs Project Fee